-Mr. Balis has served as our Senior Vice President and Chief Technology Officer since the Spin Off.
-From June 2014 until the Spin-Off, Mr. Balis was the Vice President and Chief Technology Officer of Honeywell Transportation Systems.
-From December 2008 to June 2014, Mr. Balis was the Vice President of Engineering of Honeywell Transportation Systems.
-Mr. Balis has a Bachelor of Science and Master's Degree in engineering from the University of Illinois.
+Mr. Balis has served as our Senior Vice President and Chief Technology Officer since the Spin-Off.
+From June 2014 until such appointment, Mr. Balis was the Vice President and Chief Technology Officer of Honeywell Transportation Systems.
+From 2008 to 2014, Mr. Balis was the Vice President of Engineering of Honeywell Transportation Systems.
+Mr. Balis has a Bachelor of Science and Master's degree in Engineering from the University of Illinois.